Calm Is Not Slow. Calm Is Precise.

-In a world obsessed with speed and hustle, calm thinking can feel like falling behind.
-But calm is often the thing that makes clear and sustainable progress possible.
+In a world obsessed with speed and productivity, calm can feel like falling behind.

 But calm is not the absence of progress.